Studentofcodeinstitute/charity-foundation/README.md

 1. A picture to inspire for donation"

-2. A positive quotes.
+2. A positive quote.

 3. Navigation bar.
+There are three navigation bar

+             1. Home.
+             2. About us, on click it will represent the about us section.
+             3. Contact us, on click it will represent the form to contact.

 ![alt text](assets/images/page1.png)